 Meth Lab Cleanup

-Meth Lab Cleanup in Rochester, NY
+Meth Lab Cleanup and Sterilization

-After the hit series Breaking Bad came out, everyone learned that meth labs could be anywhere.
+Meth labs could be anywhere.
 A clandestine drug lab (secret, illegal facility used to produce illicit products) can be a home, camper, car, shed, or even an underground basement.

 What is Meth?